Borogum/PyClonKanoid/README.md

 ## How to use it?

 You can run it directly with iron python command interpreter or you can compile the source code to generate an exe file.
 To compile source code you need use the iron python compiler.
-I create a bat file to realize compile task automatically.
+I create a bat file to realize compile task automatically:

 ```
 @ECHO OFF